Mahamed-Belkheir/qufl/README.md

 - cookieKey: the cookie key used to look for JWTs in the cookies header
 - passError: a boolean, whether to pass authentication errors to an express error handler or to respond to the client directly.
 - tokenTimeout: time before JWTs expire and require refreshing, default is 1h, values are passed to `jsonwebtoken`'s expiresIn as is, refer to `vercel/ms` for format
-- store: accepts any `express-session` compatible storage class, leave empty to use `memeorystore` by default, which is a production ready in-memory implementation
+- store: accepts any `express-session` compatible storage class, leave empty to use `memorystore` by default, which is a production ready in-memory implementation
+- storeOption: whatever options the storage class takes as parameters

 ```ts
 import Qufl from "qufl";